Eliksni/IMTC-Lab-2-Part-1/README.md

 # IMTC-Lab-2-Part-1
+This repo contains both parts for the lab, despite being called only part 1

 ## Part 1
 For part 1, I added two extra buttons and modified one to toggle all three windmills on and off, and the second to trigger both crossings.